Selling, buying or transferring a property

 - the property does not now qualify for general clearance

-the seller should submit an application for specific clearance (LPT5) to LPT Branch.
+the seller should submit an Application for specific clearance to the Local Property Tax (LPT) Branch.

 Where specific clearance conditions are met, Revenue will issue confirmation of clearance covering all years.
 Revenue clearance will cover periods from 2012 to the date of clearance.